 Various custom projects on Unreal Engine 4

 During 2017 - 2020, I’ve directed teams of audiovisual editors, 3D artists, educational content creators and engineers.
 I have lead the development of Virtual Reality and Augmented Reality content such as games, training and specially a complete learning platform for high-school students.
-Most of the projects were based on Unreal Engine 4.
+Most of the projects were based on Unreal Engine 4 and C++.

 Zero-Copy Texture Uploads in Chrome OS

 My work on Ozone architecture and Ozone-Wayland implementation influenced Google to switch Chrome for Ozone, through Ozone-GBM, as well in 2014.
-Chromium Ozone-GBM is the native fullscreen-only platform that delegates the composition tasks of the root window to a new platform window based on KMS/DRM.
-It uses EGL/GLES2 for accelerated rendering.
-Besides, Ozone-GBM has an internal implementation of the Linux evdev subsystem.
+Chromium Ozone-GBM is the native platform, fullscreen-only, that delegates the composition tasks of the root window to a new platform based on KMS/DRM.
+It uses EGL/GLES2 for accelerated rendering and has an internal implementation of the Linux evdev subsystem.

-Web Browser development: When I’ve ported Chrome to run on Wayland (2013), it became obvious that a new abstraction for hosting different window systems in Chrome was needed.
+When I’ve ported Chrome to run on Wayland in 2013, it became obvious that a new abstraction for hosting different window systems in Chromium was needed.
 Together with Google I have developed Ozone and implemented its first backend, Ozone-Wayland.
 Commercial products have been using it, including a smart TVs' multi-billion corporation and a Digital Signage for a fast food chain installed in more than 6,500 stores.

 R&D: In 2012 after released the first version of Wayland, I was involved XWayland, a transitional module for running X11 apps atop Wayland As of 2016, the adoption of Wayland scales up to many millions of users and range from mobile, IVI / automotive, set top box / smart TV to Linux distributions.